partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 >>
 ```

-Example 1.2.6: Data set with NULL and MISSING:
+Example 1.6: Data set with NULL and MISSING:

-Recall that the equivalence function will treat the **NULL** and the **MISSING** expression as the same:

 Suppose  $B^{in}_{WINDOWED}$ is: